Tomm0017/rsmod/README.md

 ## Creating Your First Script

 - Creating your first script is super simple!
-Scripts are written in **Kotlin**.
+Scripts are written in **KotlinScript**.
 Here are the instructions for how you would create a few different scripts.

     I want to create a Command